rubin55/website/_posts/2023-06-01-why-i-am-getting-a-framework.md

 seem to be readily available.

-Framework has recently opened pre-order for their 3rd generation devices and so I bit the bullet and ordered an Intel 13th gen variant.
+Framework has recently opened pre-order for their 3rd generation devices and so I bit the bullet and ordered an Intel 13th gen variant with 64Gib RAM and an 8TiB NVME (ordered seperately).

 Actually, as I'm typing this, I just got a message in the mail telling me they are preparing my batch!

 By the way, you might be asking yourself why not the Ryzen variant?
 I love AMD, their Linux support is super good, especially amdgpu in the Linux kernel is very